-Vicon Three-Dimensional Motion Analysis Equipment: The FORCE Lab is equipped with a state-of-the-art 3D optical motion capture system as well as high-definition video cameras for synchronizing video with 3D kinematic data.
+Qualisys 3D Motion Capture System: The FORCE Lab is equipped with a 10-camera 3D motion capture system as well as two high-speed video cameras for synchronizing video with 3D kinematic data.

-Force Platforms: Kinetics (forces and moments) of any weight-bearing movement or task can be measured by two AMTI biomechanics force platforms (or force plates).
-These force plates have been seamlessly embedded into the floor of the FORCE lab, have a capacity of 2000 lbs, a capture rate of up to 2000 Hz, and < 2% crosstalk on all channels.
+AMTI Force Plates: Kinetics (forces and moments) of any weight-bearing movement can be measured by three AMTI biomechanics force plates embedded into the floor of the FORCE lab.